joeholley/open-match-docs/site/content/en/docs/Installation/helm.md

   --set open-match-telemetry.jaeger.enabled=true
 ```

-For more example install commands, check out the [`makefile`](https://github.com/googleforgames/open-match/blob/main/Makefile#L358), which contains several `helm` runs used in the building and testing of the Open Match source code.
+For more example install commands, check out the Open Match source code [`makefile`](https://github.com/googleforgames/open-match/blob/main/Makefile#L358), which contains several `helm install` commands with config parameters specified as flags.

-The following tables lists the configurable parameters of the Open Match chart and their default values.
+Here are some of the configurable parameters of the Open Match chart and their default values:

 | Parameter                                           | Description                                                                                     | Default                |
 | --------------------------------------------------- | ----------------------------------------------------------------------------------------------- | ---------------------- |